cloudfoundry/bosh-azure-cpi-release/docs/advanced/application-gateway/README.md

   openssl genrsa -out domain.name.key 2048
   openssl req -new -x509 -days 365 -key domain.name.key -out domain.name.crt
   openssl pkcs12 -export -out domain.name.pfx -inkey domain.name.key -in domain.name.crt
+  # You will be asked to input the password for the ".pfx" certificate
   ```

 * It is assumed that you have already created a basic Cloud Foundry deployment, with multiple routers specified in the manifest.
 In this example, we create 2 routers (10.0.16.12 and 10.0.16.22).